petermr/pygetpapers/joss/paper.md

 ---
-title: '`pygetpapers`: a Python library for automated retrieval of scientific literature
+title: '`pygetpapers`: a Python library for automated retrieval of scientific literature'
 tags:
   - Python
   - REST API